10sr/git-walktree-el/README.md

 What is this?
 -------------

-`git-walktree` is a Git `ls-tree` browser with following features:
+`git-walktree` is a Git `ls-tree` browser.
+It has following features:

-- Browse tree objects of Git commit
+- Browse tree objects of arbitrary commit without checking out
   - Go subtrees
   - Visit blob objects
-  - Go Parent and child commits of current commit
+  - Go Parent and child commits of commit currently browsing
-- Checkout tree and blob objects to current working directory
+- Checkout (output) tree or blob object to current working directory

 Usage and Keybinds
 ------------------

-**`M-x git-walktree`** Open git-walktree tree browser or blob viewer of commit specified by user.
+**`M-x git-walktree`** Open git-walktree buffer of commit of commit specified by user.

+- When current buffer is visiting a file and it exists in the commit, open blob buffer for that file
+- Otherwise, open tree object buffer for `default-directory`

 In git-walktree buffers, following keybinds can be used: